The 2016 presidential media primary is off to a fast start

 In the great mentioning game, Clinton was followed by three Republicans—Florida Senator Marco Rubio (52 stories), Kentucky Senator Rand Paul (48) and New Jersey Governor Chris Christie (45).

 The only Democrat other than Clinton to receive significant coverage was Vice President Joe Biden, with 35 stories.

 Overall, there have been more stories mentioning at least one of the prominent GOP candidates (110) than Democrats (81).
 This is likely due to the fact that there have been more individuals mentioned as potential Republican nominees—including Sarah Palin (12 stories) and Donald Trump (11 stories)—than on the Democratic side, where no one other than Clinton or Biden has received more than modest attention.

 See the methodology for this analysis here.

-Paul Hitlin is a Senior Researcher at the Pew Research Center's Journalism Project.
+Paul Hitlin is a senior researcher focusing on journalism research at Pew Research Center.